10Nates/Humanlike-AI-Chat/README.md

 # Humanlike AI Chat

-Humanlike AI Chat is aterminal-based LLM UI designed to study how to bypass AI text detection.
+Humanlike AI Chat is a terminal-based LLM UI designed to study how to bypass AI text detection.

-**It is not perfect,** and in fact it isn't even especially great (it fails most of the time), but it has a much higher success rate than a normal responses at bypassing AI text detection due to its background/lore generation and its ability for a much higher temperature due to its very long system prompt.
-That being said, its responses are far more human *feeling,* which is why I named it as such.
+**It is not perfect,** and in fact it isn't even especially great (it fails most of the time), but it has a much higher success rate than normal responses at bypassing AI text detection due to its background/lore generation and its ability for a much higher temperature due to its very long system prompt.
+That being said, its responses are far more human *feeling,* which is why I named it such.

 ## Installation